de-freitas/nlw05_podcastr/README.md

 ### **About:**

 "**Podcastr**" was developed during NextLevelWeek 5, promoted by [Rocketseat](https://www.rocketseat.com.br/).
-In total there were 5 classes with with a lot of technical content and lots of hands-on work to develop the project.
+In total there were 5 classes with a lot of technical content and lots of hands-on work to develop the project.
 It was made in React, covering current technologies such as Next.js, Typescript and SCSS.

 ***